probe-lab/go-kademlia/server/README.md

 # Server

-A Kademlia `Server` is responsible for answering requests from remote peers.
+A DHT `Server` is responsible for answering requests from remote peers.
 It implements a single `HandleRequest` function producing a response from the provided request message.

 ```go
 // Server is the interface for handling requests from remote nodes.